 Merman right, holding dolphin each hand; above, Phoenician letters ( = m a).

 Galley right, row of shields along bulwars; beneath, marine creature (hippocamp) right; all in dotted square within incuse square.

 Article by Ilya Zlobin, world-renowned expert numismatist, enthusiast, author and dealer in authentic ancient Greek, ancient Roman, ancient Byzantine coins and beyond.

-Fascinating video pertaining to numismatic coins.
-An expert numismatist published this for educational purposes.
+An interesting video pertaining to ancient coins.
+An expert numismatist created this to teach.